The Stepped Reckoner of Gottfried Leibniz

 Leibniz got the idea of a calculating machine most probably in 1670 or 1671, seeing a pedometer device.
 The breakthrough happened however in 1672, when he moved for several years to Paris, where he got access to the unpublished writings of the two greatest philosophers—Pascal and Descartes.
 Most probably in this year he became acquainted (reading Pascal's Pensees) with the calculating machine of Pascal (Pascaline), which he decided to improve in order to be possible to make not only addition and subtraction, but also multiplication and division.

 At the beginning, Leibniz tried to use a mechanism, similar to Pascal's, but soon realized, that for multiplication and division it is necessary to create a completely new mechanism, which will make possible the multiplicand (dividend) to be entered once and then by a repeating action (rotating of a handle) to get the result.
-Trying to find a proper mechanical resolution of this task Leibniz made several projects, before to invent his famous stepped-drum mechanism.
+Trying to find a proper mechanical resolution of this task Leibniz made several projects, before to invent his famous stepped-drum mechanism (called also Leibniz gear).

-The upper sketch is from a manuscript from 1672 and shows probably one of the first Leibniz designs for the calculating machine.
+The upper sketch is from a Leibniz's manuscript from 1685 (the full text is given below) and shows probably early Leibniz's designs for the calculating machine.
 There is an input mechanism, the lower circles, inscribed Rota multiplicantes, where must be entered the multiplier; there is a calculating mechanism, inscribed Rota multiplicanda, where must be entered the multiplicand; and there is a result mechanism, the top circles, inscribed Rota additionis, where can be seen the result of multiplication.
 The movement from the input wheels to the calculating wheels is transferred by means of chains.
-From this sketch is not clear however what is the structure of the calculating mechanism, most probably it is neither based on the stepped drum, nor based on the pin-wheel, because the chain is not needed in these cases.
+The calculating mechanism is based on pin-wheel, not on stepped drum.

-There is a sketch (see the nearby sketch) from another Leibniz's manuscript (most probably a later one), which throw light on his initial idea for the calculating mechanism.
-This sketch describes something very similar to the pin-wheel mechanism, which will be reinvented in 1709 by Giovanni Poleni, and improved later by Braun, Baldwin and Odhner.
+The pin-wheel mechanism is described also on a sketch (see the nearby sketch) from another Leibniz's manuscript, which throw light on his initial idea for the calculating mechanism.
+The Leibniz' pin-wheel mechanism will be reinvented in 1709 by Giovanni Poleni, and improved later by Braun, Baldwin and Odhner.
 The undated sketch is inscribed "Dens mobile d'une roue de Multiplication" (the moving teeth of a multiplier wheel).

-Most probably the prototype and first designs of the calculator were based on one of the above-mentioned calculating mechanisms, before the development of the stepped drum mechanism, which was successfully implemented into the survived to our time devices (the machine was under continuous development more than 40 years and several copies were manufactured).
+Obviously the prototype and first designs of the calculator were based on one of the above-mentioned pin-wheel mechanism, before the development of the stepped drum mechanism, which was successfully implemented into the survived to our time devices (the machine was under continuous development more than 40 years and several copies were manufactured).

 Starting to create the first prototype, Leibniz soon faced the same obstacles that Pascal had experienced—poor workmanship, unable to create the fine mechanics, required for the machine.
 He complained: "If only a craftsman could execute the instrument as I had thought the model."